Temp1231112/BStf/untitled.md

     - What’s the plan?

 That’s cool, I mean bloody cold, I think.
-Even though understanding the situation, but?
+Even though understanding the situation, but really?

-They are squeezing me into a hook, punching it through my body, just like a piece of bite for fishing, for a big fish...
+They are squeezing me into a hook, punching it through my body, just like a piece of bait for fishing, for a big fish...

-And she is ready to use me as a bite, to be killed once again?
+And she is ready to use me as a bait, to be killed once again?
 So, what is that I would ask…?
 Love perhaps?

 But, that’s what it is.
-It’s the reality here, I’m the best bite.
-And even though it’s far from normal to use one of your own as bite, it actually happens all the time.
+It’s the reality here, I’m the best bait.
+And even though it’s far from normal to use one of your own as bait, it actually happens all the time.

-Actually, all of the persons on the field are in a way bites for an opponent, and it’s just about that who is in what role, and that how will you handle the situations when confronting the foe.
+Actually, all of the people on the field are in a way baits for an opponent, and it’s just about who is in what role, and how you will handle the situations when confronting the foe.
 Who comes out as a winner.

 So, here we are.
 And I ask before Rosa does:

     - So, what’s the plan?
     - How will we do it?

-The man replies now instantly:
+The man now instantly replies:

     - We’ll contact you a bit later.
     - Have a rest and recover your powers, you’ll need them.